Taco Bell Healthy Options - Reviewed by Dietitians

 With the right selections, Taco Bell can align with your nutritional goals.

-Low-Calorie Taco Bell Menu Items
+What Are the Low-Calorie Taco Bell Menu Options?

-🌮 Go Fresco Style: Easy Swap, Big Calorie Drop
+Go Fresco Style: Easy Swap, Big Calorie Drop

 Ordering “Fresco style” at Taco Bell replaces mayo-based sauces, shredded cheese, and sour cream with freshly prepared diced tomatoes.